itniels/itniels/README.md

 ### Hi there 👋
+I am a passionate .NET and DevOps engineer from Denmark.
+I am 39 years old and have been coding since 2012.
+I did my degree in computer science where I graduated in 2017 and been professionally employed ever since.

 <!--
 **itniels/itniels** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.